HuntCodes/yugen/cursor-context.md

 ## Parsing Functions
 - Structured data for user onboarding is primarily extracted via OpenAI function calling during the conversation (see App Flow Step 5).
+- Initial training plan data is received via a structured AI function call (see App Flow Step 7), which `openai.ts` processes.
 - Summarize past conversations and workouts (this likely still uses other parsing/summarization techniques).
 - Store summaries with timestamps for lightweight memory